We are here to help!

-- We will wear appropriate levels of PPE as advised by World Health Organisation, PHE and NHS England.
+- We will wear appropriate levels of PPE as advised by World Health Organisation, Public Health England and NHS England.

 What we expect our patients to do

-- Patients will adhere to the current social distancing whilst in the building.
+- Patients will adhere to social distancing whilst in the building.

 - Patients will wear face coverings whilst in the building.